SIC Classification & Reference Center

 • How do I find a SIC code?

-Use the SIC directory search above and review included/excluded activities and examples on the specific SIC code page.
-If you are unsure which code fits, follow the code selection framework.
+Use the SIC directory to search by keyword, then open the specific SIC code page to verify included/excluded activities and examples.
+If you are unsure, follow the code selection framework.

 • Are SIC codes still maintained?